BGOOONZ-BLOG/bgoonz-blog2.0-v-5/src/pages/blog/interview-questions-js.md

      alert(buffer.byteLength); // 16
      ```

-     To manipulate an ArrayBuffer, we need to use a “view” object.
+     To manipulate an ArrayBuffer, we need to use a "view" object.

      ```javascript
      //Create a DataView referring to the buffer